 - Rape crisis centers in cities and towns began joining together to form state and national coalitions.
 The Washington Coalition of Sexual Assault Programs was incorporated in 1979 with ten members from around the state.
 They had been working together to make legislative change, and to mark what was then Rape Awareness Week (now Sexual Assault Awareness Month).

 - The National Coalition Against Sexual Assault (NCASA) was established in 1978, and one of its first conferences was held in Washington in 1982.
-Also on the national level, Child Abuse Prevention Month began in 1983, following about 100 years of concern about child abuse that had crystallized in the 1960's.

 - In the late 1970's, Washington State passed the Victims of Sexual Assault Act, including funding administered by the Department of Social & Health Services (DSHS) guided by a Sexual Assault Program Advisory Committee.
 On the federal level, the Preventive Health and Health Services Block Grants began in 1982.